 2.1.4 Increasing the awareness and utilization of the University’s Faculty and Staff Assistance Program (FASAP).

 2.2 The University shall disseminate information about drug counseling and rehabilitation services that are available to members of the University community.
 Persons who voluntarily avail themselves of such services shall be assured that applicable professional standards of confidentiality will be observed and that such participation will not be the basis for disciplinary action.
 Specific counseling and rehabilitation efforts include, but are not limited to:

 2.2.1 Continuing the evaluation and referral services of the Counseling Center for out-patient and in-patient rehabilitation;

-2.2.2 Continuing the consultation and evaluation portions of the Student Health Service’s drug education program; and
+2.2.2 Continuing the consultation and evaluation portions of the Prevention Service’s drug education program; and

 2.2.3 Utilizing FASAP’s referral to existing community-based counseling and rehabilitation services.

 Students and employees are responsible for knowing about and complying with the provisions of North Carolina law that make it a crime to possess, sell, deliver or manufacture those drugs designated collectively as “controlled substances” in Article 5 of Chapter 90 of the North Carolina General Statutes.

 3.2.1 The University will initiate its own disciplinary proceedings against a student or employee when the violation of applicable law or University policies concerning illegal drugs is deemed to affect the interests of the University.
 The University may also refer matters to law enforcement for prosecution.